 (3) The agency returns invalid requests to the provider and takes no further action unless the request for authorization is resubmitted.
 The return of an invalid request is not a denial of service.

 (4) Failure of a provider to request authorization for a health care service that requires it or a provider's failure to do so properly is not a denial of service.

 (5) The agency's authorization of health care services does not guarantee payment.
 See WAC 182-501-0050

 for other general requirements that must be satisfied before payment can be made for a health care service requested and authorized under this section.

-(6) The department evaluates a request for an authorization of a health care service that exceeds identified limitations, on a case-by-case basis and in accordance with WAC 388-501-0169
+(6) The agency evaluates a request for authorization of a health care service that exceeds identified limitations on a case-by-case basis and under WAC 182-501-0169

-(7) The department may recoup any payment made to a provider if the department later determines the health care service was not properly authorized or did not meet EPA criteria.
-Refer to chapters 388-502
+(7) The agency may recoup any payment made to a provider if the agency later determines the health care service was not properly authorized or did not meet EPA criteria.
+See chapters 182-502

 .
 WSR 15-15-053, § 182-501-0163, filed 7/9/15, effective 8/9/15.
 WSR 11-14-075, recodified as § 182-501-0163, filed 6/30/11, effective 7/1/11.
 Statutory Authority: RCW 74.04.050

 , and 74.09.700